biilmann/Webpop/README.md

 # Webpop
-Code snippets for the Webpop CMS
+Code snippets for the Webpop CMS.
+Cretaed basically for my own use but anyone is free to use if helpful.